Primordial Black Hole formation from overlapping cosmological fluctuations: Basic set-up

 The integrals can be done analytically introducing Eq.\eqref{eq:basis_C_exp}, and we obtain:

 In Fig.~\ref{fig:sigmas_cosas} we show the variation of the parameter $\xi$ for different configurations of $p_1=p_2=p$ and $\beta$.
-When $\xi>1$ the two compaction functions $\mathcal{C}_1$, $\mathcal{C}_2$ are decoupled, in the opposite case when $\xi \rightarrow 0$ are completely coupled. $\xi$ saturates for sufficiently large values of $p_{j}$ and $\beta$.
+When $\xi>1$ the two peaks in the compaction function associated with $\mathcal{C}_1$, $\mathcal{C}_2$ are decoupled, in the opposite case when $\xi \rightarrow 0$ are completely coupled. $\xi$ saturates for sufficiently large values of $p_{j}$ and $\beta$.
 Notice that this is consistent with having completely overlapped profiles when $p_{j} \rightarrow 0$ since the compaction function becomes constant and homogeneous.
-It already indicates to us that for $\beta \approx 3$ with $p_{j}> 3 $ the initial configuration of overlapped fluctuations can be approximately considered as isolated.
-That is, for sufficiently small $q_{j}$ and/or $\beta$, the fluctuations are completely overlapped, and two peaks in the compaction function can not be differentiated (only a single peak).
-Since we are interested in the distinct overlapping fluctuations of two different scales, we restrict ourselves to the situation in which two scales are isolated with the parameters $q_i\geq3$ and $\beta\geq2$ hereafter.
+It already indicates to us that for $\beta \approx 3$ with $p_{j}> 3 $ the initial configuration of overlapped peaks in the compaction function can be approximately considered as isolated.
+That is, for sufficiently small $q_{j}$ and/or $\beta$, the peaks in the compaction function are completely overlapped and can not be differentiated (only a single peak).
+Since we are interested in the distinct peaks in the compaction function of two different scales, we restrict ourselves to the situation in which two scales are isolated with the parameters $q_i\geq3$ and $\beta\geq2$ hereafter.

 We may define now the time $t_{H,j}$ that the length-scale $r_{m,j}$ takes to reenter the cosmological horizon given by

 where $a_0$, and $t_0$ are gauge quantities that we set to one.
 Moreover, we define the mass of the cosmological horizon $M_{H}=1/(2 H)$, which at the time $t_{H,j}$ is given by $M_{H}(t_{H,j})=t_{H,j}$ and $R_H(t_0)=1/H_0$.